HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 5. **Deploy Apps:**
    Application developers can now use the GitHub Environments to deploy to Azure Container Apps without managing credentials, using secure OIDC federation.

-> **Important Path Note:** The workflow file searches for a configuration file called `stratus-aca-github-environments.yaml` in the repo root by default.
-The Quick Setup Guide below recommends placing it in the `deployments` directory.
-If you use that location, be sure to specify the full path when running the workflow.
+> **Important File Note:** The workflow will search for your GitHub environments configuration file (`stratus-aca-github-environments.yaml` by default) recursively from the repository root.
+You only need to specify the filename (not the path) when running the workflow, and the first matching file will be used.

+> **Simplified File Parameters**: Both `github_env_file` and `tfvars_file` parameters accept just filenames without paths.
+The workflow will search for these files recursively from the repository root and use the first matching file found.

 ### End-to-End Example Flow